 Related: Redmi 10 Prime Review

 As I said, the display is good and the specs also say the same thing.
-Now, this problem could be because of UI or maybe POCO can fix this problem with OTA update but the question is? is it a software or hardware issue?
+Now, this problem could be because of UI, or maybe POCO can fix this problem with an OTA update but the question is? is it a software or hardware issue?

-Now, if I get an update and that problem got fix then I will let you know but for now, the screen brightness is not very high.
+Now, if I get an update and that problem got fixed then I will let you know but for now, the screen brightness is not very high.

 Build Quality and Design